Granada City Buses - Routes, Fares, Times & Travel Advice from Locals

 No, the card (credibus) cannot be returned, nor is the remaining money refunded. - Can the same travel card be used for two people?

-Yes, two people can use the same Credibus of 5, 10, or 20 euros.
+Yes, two people can use the same Credibus of 5, 10, or 20 euros on Granada buses.
 However, the monthly travel card is non-transferable. - Are dogs allowed on Granada city buses?

 Only small pets in secure travel carriers and guide or assistance dogs are allowed on board. - How long does it take from the centre to the Bus Station?